The Penglipuran Village: Unveiling the Charm of Penglipuran Village

 What To Do in Penglipuran Village

-• Witness and participate in cultural performances such as the dramatic Barong Macan dance, held within the bamboo forest setting.
+• Witness or take part in cultural performances, including Barong Macan dance performances, within the bamboo forest surroundings.

-• Explore the surrounding bamboo forest and local traditions toward sustainable living — it’s part nature walk, part culture journey.
+• Take a hike through the adjacent bamboo forest and learn about their approach to sustainable living.
+It’s part nature walk, part culture trip.

-• Visit their sustainable markets to bring home a touch of Bali with you.
+• Visit their sustainable markets to take home some Bali in your life.

 How to Get to Penglipuran Village

-Penglipuran Village is located in the Bangli Regency of Bali, approximately 45 kilometers from the island's capital, Denpasar.
-The village is easily accessible by car or motorbike.
-The elevated region means the weather is slightly cooler and less humid than the coastal areas.
+Penglipuran Village is in the Bangli Regency of Bali Province, about 45 kilometers from Denpasar, the capital of Bali.
+It can be easily reached by car or motorbike.
+Since it is in a higher region, the climate here remains a little cooler and less humid compared to the coastal regions of Bali.

 Address